RobertsLab/project-gigas-carryover/lifestage_carryover/notebooks/Survival_Experiment_Planning.md

 # Planning for Survivorship measurements

-**This post is in progress, I am actively writing this post - check back soon for full content!**

 Experimental design and project planning notes for lifestage carry over project survival analysis.

 ## Question of interest and hypothesis